blazux/kubernetes/README.md

 Almost everything is made from docker image :
 * TS3 contains everything needed to setup a Teamspeak 3 server inside Kubernetes : nobody asked for it but here it is anyway !
 * Grav is the well known flat file CMS.
-It's based on the awesome itherz docker image, all credit does to him.
+It's based on the awesome itherz docker image, all credit does to them.
 * Mailu is just a tweak of the official Kubernetes configuration to make it lighter.

 Enjoy !